jwellone/GameViewDrawMode/README.md

 # GameViewDrawMode
-Will be able to switch the display of GameView to several display modes.
+Will be able to switch the display of GameView from several modes.

 This feature is one of the "j1Tech" developed by jwellone Inc for Unity.